NuevoFoundation/workshops/content/english/java-tictactoe/activity-5.md

 <img src="../images/minimax.png" height="500"/>

-1. In the first row, we considered the 3 possible moves for `"X"`.
+1. In the first row, we considered the 3 possible moves for `"O"`.

 2. We note that if the computer puts its move at position 8, the game will halt as the computer wins.
 That state will hence be given a score of `1 * number of spots left + 1` = `8`.